How to write a mechanical engineer cover letter?

 A cover letter is one of the first impressions you will make on an employer.
 Therefore it is imperative to do it right.
 Minor details can make or break the deal of landing you to interview.

 A cover letter formatted incorrectly can look cluttered and seem unreadable.
-A hiring manager can decide not to read your cover letter at all.
-Font type, size, letter spacing, etc., are some formatting tips you should keep in mind.
+A hiring manager can decide not to read the cover letter at all.
+Font type, size, letter spacing, etc. are some formatting tips you should keep in mind.

 Let's have a look at the formatting tips for a cover letter in detail: